New York City housing shortage: Overcrowding

 Almost 1.5 million people live in overcrowded conditions in New York City.
 Overall crowding rose from 7.6 percent in 2005 to 8.8 percent in 2013 (a 15.8 percent increase).
 Overcrowding is not limited to low-income households, but is found at all income levels.

 The California Health and Human Services Agency defines "severe overcrowding" as more than 1.5 persons per room.
 The severe overcrowding rate in the nation is 0.99 percent and is 3.33 percent in New York City.

 Homelessness

+Housing affordability in New York City varies by neighborhood but it is a challenge to many.
+Low-income and working-class areas, especially in the Bronx, Northern Manhattan, and parts of Brooklyn and Queens, face massive pressure from rising rents and a limited housing supply.
+Even most neighborhoods traditionally considered more affordable struggle to provide more stable housing.
+One of the main causes of homelessness is the lack of affordable and accessible housing.
+The Coalition for the homeless claim that the city's primary causes of homelessness are excessive rents and a lack of affordable housing.
 In 2018 there were 63,495 homeless in New York City, including over 23,600 children.
 Total homelessness in the city had increased by 82 percent over the last decade.
 According to an agency funded by the New York State Education Department, there were 104,088 students (1 in 10) living in temporary shelters and identified as homeless in the city's school system for the period 2016-2017.
+A recent article talks about this, according to a 2025 report by the New York State Comptroller, homelessness in New York State more than quadrupled between 2022 and 2024, with the majority of the increase that occurs in New York City.

 Homelessness is expensive for the city.
 Following a 1981 consent decree arising from Callahan v.
 Carey, the city is required by law to provide shelter to any eligible person who asks for it.
-To shelter one family in one of the 167 family shelters costs $34,573 a year. $1.04 billion was budgeted for 2014 to provide homeless services, up from $535.8 million in 2002.
+To shelter one family in one of the family shelters costs $34,573 a year. $1.04 billion was budgeted for 2014 to provide homeless services, up from $535.8 million in 2002.
+Rent control, subsidized development, and public housing initiatives that started in the 1930s are example of a government response.
+Despite all of the efforts, the development of affordable housing is still limited by structural issues including high building prices and a lack of available land.